concrete-jungle-org/TreeMap/db/readme.md

 The goal is to get the app to behave the same as production using this database: airtable.sqlite.
 However the database schema used in airtable differs from the original mysql db.
-Any modification to the database schema needs to be recorded in an alter script so it can be re-created when a new db import occurrs.
 The cj-airtable repo creates nightly backups using this tool [airtable-export-tool](https://datasette.io/tools/airtable-export)
 You can setup and run this tool locally if you want, instructions are given on the site.
-The tool has not been updated since Apir 9, 2021, as of Aug 2022 it works perfectly.
+The tool has not been updated since Apr 9, 2021, as of Apr 2023 it still works.

 ### Sqlite